jlafer/plugin-device-monitoring/README.md

 The `lowMosThreshold` property is used to set a lower limit on MOS scores before the poor voice quality condition is triggered.
 The default value is `6`.

 The `highJitterThreshold` property is used to set a limit on jitter, in milli-seconds, before the poor voice quality condition is triggered.
 The default value is `30`.

+The `shortCallThreshold` property is used to set a lower limit on call duration, in seconds, before the poor voice quality condition is triggered.
+Generally, a "short call" is indicative of a poor-quality voice connection that prompted either the customer or the agent to hang up quickly.
+Setting the value to zero will effectively disable this condition from triggering an alert.
+The default value is `10`.

+The `endedInWarningIsTrigger` boolean property indicates whether a call ending while a warning condition is in progress should warrant an alert.
+The default value is `false`.

+The `warningDurPctThreshold` property is used to set an upper limit on the percentage of time that a call is under a warning condition before it warrants an alert.
+The default value is `15`.

 See `appConfig.example.js` for sample configuration data.
 For local development, use `appConfig.js` to configure the plugin.
 For a Twilio-hosted deployment, update the Flex configuration using the Flex API as described [here](https://www.twilio.com/docs/flex/ui/configuration#modifying-configuration-for-flextwiliocom).
 Here's an example of calling the API via `curl` that can be used IF NO OTHER PLUGINS ARE CONFIGURED in the `attributes` property.
 As described in the document linked above, other plugins' configuration data can be preserved by first GETting the `attributes` data, editing the result to add in the `DeviceMonitoringPlugin` key, and then POSTing back the edited result.